CTF-NFHackathon-2020/nf_model/README.md

-In putting together our submission, we realized that it was not feasible for us to encapsulate the EMMAA web service or full back-end pipeline in a public Docker image due to its requirements of privileged access to databases, S3 buckets, and other resources hosted on AWS.
+In putting together our submission, we realized that it was not feasible for us to encapsulate the EMMAA web service or full back-end pipeline in a public Docker image due to its current requirements of privileged access to databases, S3 buckets, and other resources hosted on AWS.
 However, *all* of the code used is in publicly accessible repositories with open source licenses and Docker images (see below).
 To address this, our submission includes a Jupyter notebook we used to initialize the two models along with an illustration of how the curated model can be used to generate explanations of the findings in the literature-derived model.
 We also describe the architecture of EMMAA and the INDRA DB below, starting with the process for assembling the self-updating literature-derived model, which can be browsed at